30 August 2023 | BY ANDJELKA JANKOVIC | Life

 I wondered if I would ever feel the same way about someone again.

 As Pheobe Bridgers sings, ‘You missed my heart / You got me good, I knew you would’.
+I knew you would.

 I also realised that it is a classic ‘avoidant’ strategy to put someone on a pedestal – the elusive ‘ex’ ghost or the ‘impossible’ man – and I caught myself doing that.
 This fixation on one person and their honest-to-god amazing hands stopped me from seeing all the other beautiful men around me.